jmoore78/user_name-and-password-generator/README.md

-Temporary Username and Password Generator (Leran Python Codecademy Project 1/24/2022)
+Temporary Username and Password Generator (Learn Python Codecademy Project 1/24/2022)

 Program that generates a username and password.
 It's a basic structure that uses some builtin functions like len() along with lists as the data structure and strings as the data type.
 I utilized range indexing for string splicing.